 Although I probably didn’t first read it until later, one of my favorite Longfellow poems is “A Psalm of Life” (1839).
 If you haven’t read that powerful poem recently, I encourage you to take a couple of minutes to click here and read it.

-For those of you who like good novels, I highly recommend Jennifer Chiaverini’s delightful Christmas Bells (2015), which in alternating chapters toggles between the historical story of Longfellow in the 1860s and a contemporary fictional story set in Boston and featuring a children’s choir practicing “I Heard the Bells on Christmas Day.”
+For those of you who like good novels, I highly recommend Jennifer Chiaverini’s delightful Christmas Bells (2015), which in alternating chapters toggles between the historical story of Longfellow in the 1860s and a contemporary fictional story set in Boston and features a children’s choir practicing “I Heard the Bells on Christmas Day.”

 As you perhaps know, in the summer of 1861 Longfellow's beloved wife Fanny died of burns after her dress caught on fire.
 Then at the end of November 1863, his oldest son, Charley, was seriously wounded as a Union soldier.
 Still grieving greatly over Fanny’s untimely death, Longfellow was greatly shaken by news of his beloved son’s life-threatening injury.